Statistical process control: Application to non-manufacturing processes

 Statistical process control is appropriate to support any repetitive process, and has been implemented in many settings where for example ISO 9000 quality management systems are used, including financial auditing and accounting, IT operations, health care processes, and clerical processes such as loan arrangement and administration, customer billing etc. Despite criticism of its use in design and development, it is well-placed to manage semi-automated data governance of high-volume data processing operations, for example in an enterprise data warehouse, or an enterprise data quality management system.

-In the 1988 Capability Maturity Model (CMM) the Software Engineering Institute suggested that SPC could be applied to software engineering processes.
+In the 1988 Capability Maturity Model (CMM), the Software Engineering Institute suggested that SPC could be applied to software engineering processes.
 The Level 4 and Level 5 practices of the Capability Maturity Model Integration (CMMI) use this concept.

+SPC has become popular in healthcare management contexts.
+It is now recommended for use in the UK's National Health Service and used regularly.

 The application of SPC to non-repetitive, knowledge-intensive processes, such as research and development or systems engineering, has encountered skepticism and remains controversial.
 In No Silver Bullet, Fred Brooks points out that the complexity, conformance requirements, changeability, and invisibility of software results in inherent and essential variation that cannot be removed.
 This implies that SPC is less effective in the software development than in, e.g., manufacturing.